Checkio-Game-Missions/checkio-empire-most-wanted-letter/info/format_io.md

-**Input:** A text for analysis as a string.
+**Input:** Some text for analysis as a string.
-Second argument is optional with default value is using for "Rank 3".
+The second argument is optional with the default value is used for "Rank 3".

 **Output:** The most frequent letter in lower case as a string.